 EOP uses proprietary anti-spam technology to help achieve high accuracy rates.
 The service provides strong connection filtering and content filtering on all inbound messages.
 Outbound spam filtering is also always enabled if you use the service for sending outbound email, thereby helping to protect organizations using the service and their intended recipients.

 Spam filtering is automatically enabled for all inbound and outbound email messages processed by EOP.
 Spam filtering cannot be completely disabled, but certain company-wide settings can be modified by editing your default anti-spam policies.
 For greater granularity, you can also create custom content filter policies and apply them to specified users, groups, or domains in your organization.
 By default, custom policies take precedence over the default policy, but you can change the priority (running order) of your custom policies.
 For more information, see Configure the Anti-Spam Policies.

-For EOP standalone customers: By default, the EOP content filters send spam-detected messages to each recipients' Junk Email folder.
-However, in order to ensure that the Move message to Junk Email folder action will work with on-premises mailboxes, you must configure two Exchange Transport rules on your on-premises servers to detect spam headers added by EOP.
-For details, see Ensure that Spam is Routed to Each User's Junk Email Folder.
+For EOP standalone customers: The default content filter action is to move spam messages to the recipients' Junk Email folder.
+For this to work with on-premises Exchange mailboxes, you also need to configure two transport rules in your on-premise Exchange organization to detect spam headers added by EOP.
+For more information, see Ensure that spam is routed to each user's Junk Email folder.